-If specific triggers appear to make itching and other neurological sensations worse, it may help to avoid those triggers, such as using air conditioning where possible to keep cool or wrapping up warm in cold weather.
+If specific triggers appear to make itching and other neurological sensations worse, it may help to avoid those triggers, such as by using air conditioning to keep cool when possible or wrapping up to stay warm in cold weather.

 When home remedies do not work, a person can try medical treatments for MS itching, such as:

-The National MS Society list several drugs that may help reduce MS itching:
+The National MS Society lists several drugs that may help reduce MS itching:

 - some antidepressants, such as monoamine oxidase inhibitors (MAOIs) and amitriptyline (Elavil)